Human trafficking: Prevalence

-The Global Report recorded victims of 137 different nationalities detected in 142 countries between 2012 and 2016, during which period, 500 different flows were identified.
-Around half of all trafficking took place within the same region with 42 per cent occurring within national borders.
+Around half of all trafficking took place within the same region with 42% occurring within national borders.
 One exception is the Middle East, where most detected victims are East and South Asians.
 Trafficking victims from East Asia have been detected in more than 64 countries, making them the most geographically dispersed group around the world.
 There are significant regional differences in the detected forms of exploitation.
 Countries in Africa and in Asia generally intercept more cases of trafficking for forced labour, while sexual exploitation is somewhat more frequently found in Europe and in the Americas.
-Additionally, trafficking for organ removal was detected in 16 countries around the world.
-The Report raises concerns about low conviction rates 16 per cent of reporting countries did not record a single conviction for trafficking in persons between 2007 and 2010.
-As of February 2018, 173 countries have ratified the United Nations Trafficking in Persons Protocol, of which UNODC is the guardian.
-Significant progress has been made in terms of legislation: as of 2012, 83% of countries had a law criminalizing trafficking in persons in accordance with the Protocol.